Mission to Mars: Release

-The film, produced by Disney's Touchstone Pictures, was distributed by Buena Vista Pictures in North America, and Spyglass Entertainment in selected European territories.
-Mission to Mars explores astronomy, extraterrestrial life, and space exploration.
-Despite the fact that the film employed the use of numerous extensive special effects, it failed to garner any award nominations from mainstream motion picture organizations for its production merits.
-On March 14, 2000, the original film score was released by the Hollywood Records label.
-It was composed, orchestrated, and conducted by Italian composer Ennio Morricone.
+The film, produced by Disney's Touchstone Pictures, was distributed by Buena Vista Pictures in North America and most territories, while Spyglass Entertainment handled select European sales through its distribution partners.
+C+P, a joint-venture between Canal+ and Pathé, acquired distribution rights in France, while Spyglass' usual international partners, Eureka (Germany, Italy, Spain, Poland, ex-USSR), Svensk Filmindustri (Scandivania) and Lusomundo (Portugal) acquired rights in those specific territories.

 Critical response

 Among mainstream critics in the United States, the film received mainly negative reviews.
-Rotten Tomatoes reported that 24% of 115 sampled critics gave the film a positive review, with an average score of 4.1/10 and the consensus, "Beauty only goes skin deep in this shallow but visually stunning film."
+Rotten Tomatoes reported that 24% of 113 sampled critics gave the film a positive review, with an average score of 4.6/10 and the consensus, "Beauty only goes skin deep in this shallow but visually stunning film."
 At Metacritic, which assigns a weighted average out of 100 to critics' reviews, the film received a score of 34 based on 36 reviews.
-Furthermore, the film was nominated for a Golden Raspberry Award for Brian De Palma in the category of 'Worst Director', where he lost to Roger Christian for Battlefield Earth.
-Audiences surveyed by CinemaScore gave the film a grade "C−" on scale of A to F.
+Furthermore, the film was nominated for a Golden Raspberry Award for Worst Director for De Palma, where he lost to Roger Christian for Battlefield Earth at the 21st Golden Raspberry Awards.
+Audiences surveyed by CinemaScore gave the film a grade "C−" on a scale of A to F.

 The film's reception among French-language critics was markedly different in positive fashion.
-Film journal Cahiers du cinéma devoted several articles to De Palma and Mission to Mars at the time of its release, and placed it as #4 in their list of the 10 best films of 2000.
+Film journal Cahiers du Cinéma devoted several articles to De Palma and Mission to Mars at the time of its release, and placed it as #4 in their list of the 10 best films of 2000.
 The film was screened out of competition at the 2000 Cannes Film Festival.

 Sinise and Robbins, a couple of awfully good actors, are asked to speak some awfully clunky lines.
 When Robbins says, "OK, we're ready to light this candle" before ignition, it sounds like a parody of astronaut lingo.